-It’s believed that the first ever such café opened in the city of Taipei in Taiwan back in 1998.
+It’s believed that the first ever such cat cafe opened in the city of Taipei in Taiwan back in 1998.
 Called the “Cat Flower Garden” it was an instant hit with locals and soon enough tourists started flocking from around the world to come visit.
 The Cat Flower Garden quickly encouraged a number of copycat (pardon the pun) cafés in Taiwan, Japan, and many other countries.
-There are now many throughout the world, giving people a chance to play with cats for a while.
+There are now many throughout the world, giving people a chance to play with adoptable cats for a while.

 What do people do at a cat cafe?